Urinary tract infection

 Other Antibiotics Used for UTIs

-Tetracyclines.
 Tetracyclines include doxycycline, tetracycline, and minocycline.
 They may be used for UTIs caused by Mycoplasma or Chlamydia.
 Side effects include skin reactions to sunlight and tooth discoloration.
 Tetracyclines cannot be taken by children or pregnant women.

 Medications for Treating Symptoms

 Side effects include headache and upset stomach.
 The drug turns urine a red or orange color, which can stain fabric and be difficult to remove.
 Rarely, it can cause serious side effects, including shortness of breath, a bluish skin, a sudden reduction in urine output, shortness of breath, and confusion.
-In such cases, patients should immediately call the doctor.
+In such cases, people should immediately call the doctor.

 Although there is no evidence that good hygiene makes a real difference in preventing UTIs, it is always a wise practice.
 The following are some hygiene tips for women:

 Appropriate hygiene and cleanliness of the genital area may help reduce the chances of introducing bacteria through the urethra.
 Females are especially vulnerable to this, because the urethra is in close proximity to the rectum.
-The genitals should be cleaned and wiped from front to back to reduce the chance of dragging E. coli bacteria from the rectal area to the urethra.
+The genitals should be cleaned and wiped from front to back to reduce the chance of dragging E. coli from the rectal area to the urethra.

 Sexual intercourse is one of the most common risk factors for uncomplicated UTIs in women.
 In addition to abstaining from sex while you have a UTI, the following recommendations may reduce the risks from sexual activity: